How to Acquire Barcodes for Your Alcohol Beverage Products

 UPCs are required for individual beer bottles and cans, as well as kegs.
 These 12-digit codes are crucial for scanning at retail stores and tracking inventory.
 Each variation of your product—whether it’s a different size, flavor, or packaging—needs its own unique UPC.
 Additionally, 14-digit codes, known as GTIN-14 or SCC codes, are used for pallet and half-pallet shipments to help distributors and retailers manage inventory and track deliveries.

-While UPCs are not required for the TTB COLA application, some states may require UPCs for brand registration or other purposes.
+While UPCs are not required for the Alcohol and Tobacco Tax and Trade Bureau’s (“TTB“) COLA application, some states may require UPCs for brand registration or other purposes.
 It’s important to finalize your UPCs before printing labels or manufacturing packaging.

 UPCs for Wine